TrevorStubbs/SalmonCookies/README.md

 # Day 2
 1. Create a new branch for today's lab class07-constructor-
 1. Replace all of th the object literals with a single constructor function.
 Create instances of the object for each location-
-1. replace the lists of your data for each stor anb build a single table of data instead.
+1. replace the lists of your data for each stor anb build a single table of data instead.-
-1. each location should have a separate render() method.
+1. each location should have a separate render() method.-
 1. the header and footer should be their own standalone function

 - Stretch Goals